 The HDP applies a series of validation rules to the data to identify any data quality issues and organisations can correct these issues before submitting their data.
 In addition, the AIHW checks the quality of the data supplied by each organisation.
 Where the AIHW identifies possible errors or inconsistencies, organisations are provided with a description of the issue and invited to resubmit data.
-Data may be resubmitted until the collection period is closed off by the Department of Health.
-For the June 2021 collection, the AIHW returned data to 47 out of the 215 organisations who reported that period.
+Data may be resubmitted until the collection period is closed off by the Department of Health and Aged Care.
+For the June 2022 collection, the AIHW returned data to 84 of the 230 organisations who reported that period.
 Where unresolved data quality issues are identified, the AIHW excludes these data from the national reporting dataset.
-For the June 2021 collection, 3 (1.4%) of the organisations had unresolved internal validation issues at the close of the reporting cycle.
+For the June 2022 collection, 8 (3.5%) of the organisations had unresolved internal validation issues at the close of the reporting cycle.

-Major reasons for data not being provided or organisations having data quality problems include a lack of complete records of data held by the organisation, insufficient data management resources at organisations to support the data collection, organisations not providing the service for which the indicator collects information and problems with the electronic transfer of data from organisations' CIS to the AIHW.
+Data are not provided by organisations that do not provide the service for which the indicator collects information.
+Other major reasons for data not being provided or organisations having data quality problems include:

+- lack of complete records of data held by the organisation - insufficient data management resources at organisations to support the data collection - problems with the electronic transfer of data from organisations' CIS to the AIHW.

-In addition to unresolved internal validation issues, some indicators are excluded from analysis because the organisation's data do not meet the regular client definition (for example, because they were a new organisation or they had changed to a new CIS) or issues were identified with particular CISs.
+In addition to unresolved internal validation issues, some indicators are excluded from analysis because the organisation's data do not meet the regular client definition (for example, because they were a new organisation or they had changed to a new CIS) or issues were identified with particular CIS.